mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-The above code shows also how the `jdk.tracePinnedThreads` flag works.
-The `VTHREAD_SCOPE` is a `ContinuationScope` object, which is a class that is used to group continuations.
-In other words, it's a way to group continuations that are related to each other.
-In our case, we have only one `ContinuationScope` object, which is the `VTHREAD_SCOPE` object.
+The above code also shows how the `jdk.tracePinnedThreads` flag works.
+The `VTHREAD_SCOPE` is a `ContinuationScope` object, a class used to group continuations.
+In other words, it's a way to group continuations related to each other.
+In our case, we have only one `ContinuationScope` object, the `VTHREAD_SCOPE` object.
 This object is used to group all the virtual threads.

-Last, the method sets the `runContinuation` field, which is a `Runnable` object that is used to run the continuation.
+Last, the method sets the `runContinuation` field, a `Runnable` object used to run the continuation.
 This method is called when the virtual thread is started.

 As a continuation, a virtual thread is a state machine with many states.
 The relations among these states are summarized in the following diagram:

 ![Java Virtual Threads States](/images/virtual-threads/virtual-thread-states.png)

-A virtual thread is _mounted_ on its carrier thread when it is in the states colored of green.
+A virtual thread is _mounted_ on its carrier thread when it is in the states colored green.
 In states colored in light blue, the virtual thread is _unmounted_ from its carrier thread.
-The pinned state is colored in violet.
+The pinned state is colored violet.

 We get a virtual thread in the `NEW` status when we call the `unstarted` method on the object returned by the `Thread.ofVirtual()` method.
-Basically, it is the state we have after the call to the `VirtualThread` constructor we've just seen.
+It is the state we have after the call to the `VirtualThread` constructor we've just seen.

 Once we call the `start` method, the virtual thread is moved to the `STARTED` status: